 So the team here at The Spark have put our heads together to come up with some advice for parents waiting for exam results day.
 As one of the leading providers of counselling to pupils in Scottish schools, we know what makes teens tick.
 And the first tip, like most things in life for parents, is to plan ahead.

 Tip #1 from our school counsellors – it is all about planning

 The process starts before exam results drop through the letterbox or pop up on a smartphone screen.

-First and foremost, try not to get sucked in to the role of ‘competitive dad/mum’; comparing your child to their classmates and setting unrealistic targets.
+First and foremost, try not to get sucked into the role of ‘competitive dad/mum’; comparing your child with their classmates and setting unrealistic targets.
 Parents will often offer rewards conditional upon certain exam results.
 This can be a great way to motivate young people to study but it can be counterproductive if, to coin a phrase, they don’t make the grade.